-Viewing the economic analysis of law under the axioms of procedural rationality and the broader considerations of efficiency invites a normative argument for the production of a certain type of legal rule - reflexive law - which is not based simply 'command and control', but which acts in conjunction with self-regulating mechanisms present in the 'community of experience' of the system being regulated: the industrial sector, the company, the board of directors.
-Understanding the operation of the existing set of constraints of the system or object of the regulation, will provide the law-maker with the capacity to estimate the 'second order' effects and use such dynamics to 'steer' behaviour.
-At the level of company law, the understanding of self-regulating mechanisms, in the form of social norms, which operate to shape the conduct of company participants, is therefore crucial to any consideration of economic efficiency to be generated by the introduction of a new legal rule of corporate governance, or any change in an existing one.
+Viewing the economic analysis of law with regard to axioms of procedural rationality and to these extended definitions of efficiency invites a normative argument for the production of a certain type of legal rule - reflexive law - which is not based simply 'command and control', but which acts in conjunction with self-regulating mechanisms present within the 'community of experience' of the system being regulated, whether this is the industrial sector, the company, or the board of directors.
+Understanding the operation of the existing set of constraints on the system or object of the regulation will provide the law-maker with the capacity to estimate the 'second order' effects and use such dynamics to 'steer' behaviour.
+At the level of company law, an understanding of self-regulatory mechanisms, in the form of social norms, which operate to shape the conduct of company participants, is therefore crucial to any consideration of economic efficiency to be generated by the introduction of a new legal rule of corporate governance, or any change in an existing one.

 Working within procedural, or 'reflexive', regulation - that is, dismissing the assumption of a linear, causal relationship between legal rule and agent's conduct, and designing regulation aiming at 'second order effects' - also changes the way in which the default/mandatory rule distinction is analysed from a predictive or positive point of view.
-Mandatory or default rules only take effect as such after interaction with the other social norms interplaying with the law to 'steer' agents' behaviour.
+Mandatory or default rules only take effect as such after interaction with the other social norms which interface with the law at the level of 'steering' agents' behaviour.
 Therefore, default rules may acquire a near-mandatory character if underlying social norms deter 'contracting-out', while mandatory rules may be constantly defied by structures that attempt to avoid its effects, provided that social norms and conventions ratify such behaviour.

-To sum up the argument so far: understanding legal rules as a cognitive resource to bargaining parties invites a step back in the analysis of economics of company law to accommodate a change of focus.
-Within conventional law and economics, the core of the analysis has been the behavioural responses of economic agents to the law.
+To sum up the argument so far: understanding legal rules as a cognitive resource available to bargaining parties invites a step back in the analysis of economics of company law to accommodate a change of focus.
+Within standard approaches to law and economics, the core of the analysis has been on the behavioural responses of economic agents to the law.
 The law is treated as a given, exogenous variable.
-This assumes that agents can rapidly and unproblematically process the information which they are provided with.
-Contracting parties are not simply endowed with 'substantive rationality' of the kind which orthodox neoclassical theory imputes to economic agents; the legal rules themselves are clear and unequivocal in their application.
+This assumes that agents can rapidly and unproblematically process information concerning the legal rule.
+It is not simply the case that the contracting parties are endowed with 'substantive rationality' of the kind which orthodox neoclassical theory imputes to economic agents; in addition, the legal rules themselves are assumed to be clear and unequivocal in their application.
 When the notions of procedural rationality and law as a cognitive resource are introduced, a much closer focus on the precise ways in which the legal system operates to produce and convey information is required.
 This perspective leads to a consideration of the insights provided by systems theory.